C64 OS USER'S GUIDE

 This chapter discusses the minimum and recommended hardware requirements to run C64 OS.
 In addition to original hardware, C64 OS can be installed on a Mac or PC running VICE.

 The installation instructions vary slightly depending on the hardware you have.
-This guide does not teach you how to use the features of the drives but it does make recommendations that make installing C64 OS easy.
+This guide does not teach you how to use the features of the drives but it does make recommendations that make installing C64 OS easier.

 What you need to run C64 OS